Data Acquisition and Monitoring

 However, many data acquisition systems that are supplied as part of the motion capture system or research solution usually do not offer any facility to view high speed EMG data in real-time - many so called "analog review" options with these system display data at low data rates that are suitable for monitoring force plate data but lack the sampling resolution to accurately display EMG information.

-Motion Lab Systems recommends and supports a third-party ADC manufactured by Dataq which we offer, complete with all the interconnecting cables necessary to connect to an MA300 system as our MA-720 part number.
+Motion Lab Systems recommends and supports a third-party ADC manufactured by Dataq which we offer, complete with all the interconnecting cables necessary to connect to a Motion Lab Systems EMG system as our MA-720 part number.
 The MA-720 can display real-time EMG data on your PC as the subjects muscles contract - offering substantial advantages over the traditional record and review afterwards approach.
 The compact MA-720 data units can be connected via USB or TCP/IP network, offering simple plug-and-play connections to a PC or laptop.

 The MA-720 can record up to 32 channels of analog data with a total throughput that is high enough to allow monitoring of the raw EMG signals and offers many useful features such as data over-sampling, channel labeling, time and date stamping and programmable gain, making it a perfect solution for all your EMG monitoring needs.
 Drivers are available for direct access via MATlab and LabView together with comprehensive Active-X support from Dataq.